pramodhrachuri/RazerStatusRows/README.md

    python RazerStatusRows.py
    ```

 5. **Auto-Start Configuration**: Customize auto-start options according to your preferences and distro to have RazerStatusRows automatically run when you log in.
+In my case, I created a desktop file in ~/.config/autostart.

 ## Configuration